2000 MI6 attack: Reaction

 The attack was condemned by the Deputy Assistant Commissioner and head of the Anti-Terrorist Branch of the Metropolitan Police Alan Fry as an "audacious attack in a busy part of London".
 Security procedures at the SIS Building were reviewed by the British Government in conjunction with the Metropolitan Police.

 Police sealed off an area between Vauxhall and Lambeth bridges to allow further investigations to occur.
 Services from Waterloo station were cancelled until the mid-afternoon on 21 September.

 Investigation

-A discarded launcher was discovered at a park in Spring Gardens, Vauxhall, along with remnants of the rocket.
+A discarded launcher was discovered in Vauxhall Gardens, along with remnants of the rocket.
 In an effort to trace the source of the RPG-22, security officers analysed the serial number located on the rocket launcher, which was identified to have originated from a cache of weapons in Croatia.
 A stockpile of RPG-22s were ordered by the Real IRA in July 2000 and were seized by Croatian police.

 Police in London conducted a fingertip search of nearby railway lines running into Waterloo station, which promoted speculation that the missile was fired from railway lines.
 There were extensive searches around the area of the SIS Building.